BIOSmode/PositionBasedonCommunicationSatellite/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 You can edit/use/run this project in QT Creator directly.
+If you want to use the IPoS directly on windows, please clone the [all files in PositionSystem/IPositionSystem](https://github.com/BIOSmode/PositionBasedonCommunicationSatellite/tree/master/PostionSystem/IProsionSystem).